Regional Business News

 rhetoric from VANOC CEO, John Furlong.
 An anonymous editorial in the Sun

-the next day further supports this very subtle manipulation.
+the next day further supports this very subtle trickery.
 It's journalistic

 tag team Olympic boosterism and juxtaposition at its finest.
 Basically,